harlanhaskins/CSH-Webnews-iOS/README.md

 Libraries
 ---
-This program makes use of [AFNetworking](https://github.com/AFNetworking/AFNetworking), which is released on the MIT License.
+This program makes use of [AFNetworking](https://github.com/AFNetworking/AFNetworking) and [PDKeychainBindingsController](https://github.com/carlbrown/PDKeychainBindingsController), which are both released under the MIT License.